Kerwood/Rtorrent-Auto-Install/README.md

 In the installation process you have to choose a system user to run rtorrent.
 Also you will get the opportunity of installing 33 plugins/addons.
 See list further down.
-The script adds a line en the given users crontab, that makes rtorrent start at a possible reboot.
+The script adds a line in root's crontab, that makes rtorrent start, at a possible reboot, in the given username's screen session.

 Use rtorrent.auto.install-NEWEST-VERSION for guides or tutorials, as it will allways be the newest version.